 It’s hard to believe that, once upon a time, McMurray was a Jersey boy.
 He grew up in Red Bank and landed in New Orleans accidentally, as a student at Tulane.
 After falling in with the wrong crowd, he forewent any chance he may have had at a respectable life and got down in the trenches of the Big Easy music scene, where he remains to this day.
 Along the way he has washed dishes, dug ditches, signed and lost a record deal, joined and quit bands, substitute taught grade school, nearly died from a mysterious lung ailment and even moved away twice—once to Japan, once to New York City—yet none of these events affected his will to describe the peculiar beauty of the path he, first unwittingly, and later begrudgingly, chose.
 “I make a living doing music in the only music town of its kind,” he says, “suffering the slings and arrows but endeavoring to come up smiling on Monday.”

 In one incarnation or another, McMurray has played Jazz Fest every year since 1996, survived no less than two dozen Mardi Gras seasons, and lived to tell the tale in heartbreaking song.
-He is an organizer of the Jazz Fest season fringe music festival Chaz Fest, and currently plays in countless other New Orleans bands, including the Happy Talk Band, Debbie Davis, Paul Sanchez and the Rolling Road Show, the Schatzy Band and The Geraniums.
+He is an organizer of the Jazz Fest season fringe music festival Chaz Fest, and currently plays in countless other New Orleans bands, including the Happy Talk Band, Debbie Davis and the Mesmerizers, Paul Sanchez and the Rolling Road Show, Greg Schatz and the Friggin’ Geniuses and the Geraniums.
+He hosts a weekly residency at Mid City spot Chickie Wah Wah and continues to release solo singles regularly via iTunes and Bandcamp.